Dialog Box

 Raelene Boyle AM, MBE

 Raelene Boyle is an Australian sporting icon.
 Her athletic achievements are endless.
 She's also a survivor of breast and ovarian cancer and a founding board member for Breast Cancer Network Australia (BCNA).
 Stepping down from the board in 2022, her commitment to BCNA and helping Australians affected by breast cancer has been unwavering for more than 25 years.
-In fact, Raels, as we affectionately call her at BCNA has often said that her work in advocacy means more to her than all her sporting medals and accolades.
+In fact, 'Raels', as we affectionately call her at BCNA has often said that her work in advocacy means more to her than all her sporting medals and accolades.

 Stuart Diver

 Stuart Diver was the sole survivor of the 1997 Thredbo landslide which killed 18 people, including his first wife Sally.
 He found love again with his second wife Rosanna, however she was diagnosed with breast cancer shortly after they returned from their honeymoon and Stuart cared for her until she died from metastatic breast cancer in 2015.
+Stuart has joined BCNA as a Board Member in 2024.
+Stuart is General Manager of Thredbo Resort.

 Hugh Greenwood, AFL Player